-Oncologists have used this drug for many years in treating gastrointestinal cancers, and in some cases for treating breast, head and neck cancers, and the perception is that this is "fairly well tolerated" by patients.
+Oncologists have used these drugs for many years in treating gastrointestinal cancers, and in some cases for treating breast, head and neck cancers, and the perception is that they are "fairly well tolerated" by patients.

-The truth is that not all patients tolerate this fairly well.
-In fact a significant number of patients (between 10% -- 40% of treated patients) suffer severe toxic reactions that lead to costly hospital stays and over 1,000 patients will die each year in the US.
+Wrong!
+In fact a significant number of patients (between 10% -- 40% of treated patients) suffer severe toxic reactions that lead to costly hospital stays and over 1,000 patients will DIE ANNUALLY in the US.

 5-FU and capecitabine depend on the patient's body to metabolize the drug quickly to prevent it from damaging healthy cells.
 This metabolic process is critically dependent on an enzyme: dihydropyrimidine dehydrogenase (aka DPD).
 When a patient's DPD activity is compromised, 5-FU and capecitabine destroy healthy cells and put a person at grave risk.
 DPD deficiency presents a single point of failure.

 The FDA places the burden of proof on the patient to identify a DPD deficiency as its drug warning states the patient should advise the physician of this condition.
 Most people are unaware of this condition until too late: do not wait until you suffer an adverse reaction.
 Test for the deficiency before starting treatment.

 There are tests available to determine if a person has DPD deficiency (see Help) though there is controversy over which type of test to use and their efficacy (see Quick Facts); there are also too many oncologists who even question the need for a test that affects so "few" people.

 You should insist on discussing with your oncologist ways to minimize your risk and to provide you a better outcome before you start